Abra19/mini-brain-games-python/README.md

 ### Descriptions
 This project implemented a set of mini-games launched from the console:
-  * check is number even
+  * check is the number even
+  * make calculation
+  * find great common divisor
+  * find hidden element of the progression
+  * check is the number prime

 ### Requirements
 1. Python >=3.8.1